Getting ready for strategy

-Five tips to make 2020 successful
+Five tips to make your new strategy successful

-If you are like most companies, you had a planning retreat reaffirming your vision, mission, laying out your strategic initiatives, and affirming your values.
+If you are like most companies, you had a planning retreat reaffirming your vision and mission, laying out your strategic initiatives, and affirming your values.
 We believe in this work!
 Download our VMSV (Vision, Mission, Strategies, and Values) pyramid framework to help wrap your head around how these elements commonly fit together.
 But this pyramid is just a start.
 Seldom do we have a new year plan that is visible, actionable, trackable, and attainable.

 Download the VMSV Pyramid

 From our experience working with dozens of companies, there are a few pitfalls that companies commonly fall into when working on their plans.
 You can avoid trouble by simply applying the following five simple practices.

 Co-create the VMSV with your team.
 All too often, leaders tell their teams what they have decided for everyone’s best interests.
 The reality is, in order to get buy-in and commitment and to make everyone an advocate, you should include as much of your team as possible in the process.
 Get their input and feedback in order to gain trust and build engagement.

 Visualize the plan.
 Don’t produce a bad PowerPoint deck, filled with words and ugly charts, then file it away, never to be seen again.
 Visualize your plan to make it a unifying symbol for the company.
 It can be your banner, your creed … a flag around which everyone can rally.